 Good practice vs. best practice.
 On p.
 4-1 of the report, the EPA states: "Described mining practices and our mine scenarios reflect the current practice for porphyry copper mining around the world, and represent current good, but not necessarily best, mining practices".
 EPA does not clarify this decision, nor does the report clarify the distinction between "good" and "best" practices.
 It can only be concluded that "best" will be better than "good".
-On the basis of this, it is inconceivable to me that the Bristol Bay communities, the Alaska regulatory authorities as well as Federal Regulatory Authorities will not demand that the company follow "best mining practices", however that is defined at the time.
+On the basis of this, it is inconceivable to me that the Bristol Bay communities, the Alaska regulatory authorities as well as Federal Regulatory Authorities will not demand that the company follow "best mining practices," however that is defined at the time.
 It is also inconceivable to me that the company will not follow "best mining practices" in the design and development of such a mine.
 During the engagement processes, the stakeholders will have to agree what represents "best" practice in the design of the mining project.
 It is important to note that most of the failure statistics used as a basis for the evaluations in the report are derived from data gathered over the last 50 years or so (e.g. refer to p.
 4-45 of report).
 It may be argued that this information is mostly for mines following "good" practices and, in many cases, for projects that had a lower standard of care.
 To my knowledge, there are no statistics available that compare failure rates of facilities designed and operated under "good" practice to those designed and operated under "best" practices, whatever definitions are used for "good" and "best".

-RESPONSE: The term "best management practices" is a term generally applied to specific measures for managing non-point source runoff from stormwater (40 CFR Part 130.2(m)).
+EPA RESPONSE: The term "best management practices" is a term generally applied to specific measures for managing non-point source runoff from stormwater (40 CFR Part 130.2(m)).
 Measures for minimizing and controlling sources of pollution in other situations often are referred to as best practices, state of the practice, good practice, conventional, or simply mitigation measures.
 We assume that these types of measures would be applied throughout a mine as it is constructed, operated, closed, and post-closure, regardless of the qualifier that one wishes to place with it.
 To remove any ambiguity and subjectiveness of terms "good" or "best", we have removed them in the revision and have added Box 4-1, which includes definitions for several terms used.

-The EPA also is not aware of any statistics available that compare dams designed (and/or operated) under different standards; however, the probabilities for dam failure used in the assessment were not derived solely from the historical record.
+EPA also is not aware of any statistics available that compare dams designed (and/or operated) under different standards; however, the probabilities for dam failure used in the assessment were not derived solely from the historical record.
 Historical failures were discussed as supporting background information and present a defensible upper bound on the failure probabilities.
 The failure probabilities used in the assessment are based on Alaska's dam classification and required safety factors applied to the method of Silva et al. (2008).
 The data presented by Silva et al. (2008) consider only the annual probability of failure from slope instability, but the methodology is equally applicable to other failure modes.
 The discussion of failure probabilities in the revision (Chapter 9) is expanded to clarify this issue.
+VAN ZYL RESPONSE: The author agrees that from a regulatory perspective "best management practices" (BMPs) is typically used for non-point source runoff.
+However, the term is also in much broader use in practice to refer to other activities and this is somewhat recognized.
+Addition of Box 4-1 helps to clarify this point.